-- Elizabethan England, c.1568-1603.
+- Britain Health and the People, c.1000-present day.
+This will enable pupils to gain an understanding of how medicine and public health developed in Britain.
+We look at medicine from the Middle Ages to today, studying events such as the impact of the Black Death, Renaissance and WWI, and key figures such as Ibn Sina and Al-Razi, Vesalius, Jenner and Marie Curie. - Elizabethan England, c.1568-1603.
 An in-depth study of the last 35 years of Elizabeth's I's reign.
 The study will focus on major events of Elizabeth's reign considered from economic, religious, political, social and cultural standpoints.
 It includes the story of the Spanish Armada, the threat to Elizabeth from Mary, Queen of Scots and the study of a Tudor historic environment.

-- Paper 1 'Understanding the Modern World' 50% - ∠ Paper 2 'Shaping the Nation'
+- 🖉 Paper 1 'Understanding the Modern World' 50% - A Paper 2 'Shaping the Nation' 50%